misahub2023/misahub2023/README.md

 - Sanghvi College of Enginereing, Mumbai
 - IIT Delhi, IIT Indore, IIIT Delhi
 - Grace Hopper Celeberations, GirlScript, Women Tech Council, and Trussia College

+MISAHUB was functional from 2019 to 2024 and no longer takes new mentees.
+All the projects, code files, and datasets are available here for resource and further use in research.

 ### Achievements
 - Published more than **12 journal articles in SCIE indexed journals**